open5e/open5e/source/monsters/monsters_a-z/W/wight.rst

 **Life Drain**: *Melee Weapon Attack*: +4 to hit, reach 5 ft., one creature. *Hit*: 5 (1d6 + 2) necrotic damage.
 The target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
-This\| eductio lasts until the target finishes a long rest.
+This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.
 A humanoid slain by this attack rises 24 hours later as a zombie under the wight's control, unless the humanoid is